John David Washington: Professional

-After going undrafted in the 2006 NFL Draft, Washington was signed by the St. Louis Rams on May 1, 2006, as an undrafted free agent.
+After going undrafted in the 2006 NFL draft, Washington was signed by the St. Louis Rams on May 1, 2006, as an undrafted free agent.
 Washington was released by the Rams on August 31.
 Three days later, the Rams re-signed him to their practice squad.
 Washington played in NFL Europe for the Rhein Fire in the 2007 offseason.

 Washington was drafted by the California Redwoods (later the Sacramento Mountain Lions) of the United Football League in the UFL Premiere Season Draft in 2009.
 He signed with the team on August 18.
 Washington stayed with the team after their move to Sacramento, playing for the Mountain Lions until 2012, when the league abruptly folded that October.

 Acting career

-Washington began acting in 2015 in the role of Ricky Jerret in the HBO drama series Ballers.
-The series was well received by critics, and continued on for five seasons through 2019.
+Washington began acting in 1992, he was in the movie Malcolm X with his father Denzel Washington, then in 2015, he won the role of Ricky Jerret, an NFL player, in the HBO drama series Ballers.
+The series was well received by critics and continued for five seasons through 2019.

-In September 2017, Washington was cast in the lead role of detective Ron Stallworth in Spike Lee's thriller BlacKkKlansman, which was based on Stallworth's memoir.
+In September 2017, Washington was cast in the lead role of detective Ron Stallworth in Spike Lee's thriller feature film BlacKkKlansman, which was based on Stallworth's memoir.
 The film premiered on May 14, 2018, at the 2018 Cannes Film Festival, where it competed for the Palme d'Or.
-BlacKkKlansman did not win the Palme d'Or, but was awarded the Grand Prix by the festival jury.
-The film began a U.S. theatrical release on August 10, 2018, a date chosen to coincide with the one year anniversary of the Charlottesville rally.
+It was awarded the Grand Prix by the festival jury.
+The film's U.S. theatrical release was on August 10, 2018, a date chosen to coincide with the one year anniversary of the Charlottesville rally.
 The film was a commercial success, earning Washington both Golden Globe and Screen Actors Guild Award nominations.
 In 2018, Washington also starred in the films Monsters and Men and Monster, both of which screened in the U.S. Dramatic Competition section at the 2018 Sundance Film Festival.
-He also appeared in The Old Man & the Gun, which was released on September 28, 2018, by Fox Searchlight Pictures.
+He also appeared in the western film The Old Man & the Gun.

-After seeing Washington's work in BlacKkKlansman, director Christopher Nolan hand-picked him to anchor his thriller film Tenet.
+After seeing Washington's work in BlacKkKlansman, director Christopher Nolan hand-picked him to star in his thriller film Tenet.
 Nolan said of the actor, "[He's] just one of the greatest collaborators I've worked with: extraordinarily hard-working, very, very thoughtful, and very considerate of everybody around him in the most wonderful way."
 Released in September 2020, Tenet received mixed reviews.
 Peter Travers of Rolling Stone praised Washington's "star-in-the-making" performance, writing, "A former football running back, the actor brings a natural athletic grace to the stunts and hand-to-hand combat that forge a visceral bond between his character and the audience."
 For his performance, Washington won the Saturn Award for Best Actor.